microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Remove-EntraFeatureRolloutPolicy.md

 ## Description

-An admin uses the `Remove-EntraFeatureRolloutPolicy` cmdlet to remove the cloud authentication roll-out policy and have all users where policy applied to be free of the policy.
+An admin uses the `Remove-EntraFeatureRolloutPolicy` cmdlet to remove the cloud authentication rollout policy.
+This frees all users previously affected by the policy.

-Users in groups that were assigned to the policy falls back to the global authentication method (most common case will be federation).
+Users in the groups that were assigned to the policy will revert to the global authentication method, typically federation.

 ## Examples